horenbergerb/FriendSimulator/README.md

 The two simulation files are *generate_from_prompt.py* and *simulate_conversation.py*.

-Before you run these, ensure the *generation_config.json* is properly configured.
-Particularly, *model_name_or_path* must be the folder of the desired NN.
-For example, if the folder is "Steven" and it's located in the same location as *generate_from_prompt.py* and *simulate_conversation.py*, you would enter *Steven/*
+Before you run these, ensure the generation section of *config.yaml* is properly configured.
+Particularly, *model_name* must be the folder of the desired NN.
+For example, if the folder is "TrainedModel" and it's located in the same location as *generate_from_prompt.py* and *simulate_conversation.py*, you would enter *TrainedModel/*

-you do not need to change the *model_type* parameter, regardless of which GPT2 size you use.

 I recommend researching and experimenting with *temperature*, *repetition_penalty* and *k*.
 These parameters can affect the quality of the outputs.
 The defaults are what I found to be effective.